You can purchase Mojave Max merchandise at the Springs Preserve gift shop.

-The Mojave Max Education Program is a collaborative effort among Clark County, the Clark County School District, the Bureau of Land Management, and the Red Rock Canyon Interpretative Association.
+The Mojave Max Education Program is a collaborative effort among Clark County, the Clark County School District, and The Springs Preserve.

 This program provides in-class Mojave Max education presentations, teacher lesson plans, educational resources, Mojave Max school assemblies, and the Mojave Max Emergence Contest.

 Habitat loss, collection & vandalism, and increased predation by ravens.